-Angiogram in Queens – Lower Extremity Angiograms and Interventions
+Angiogram in Queens, NY – Lower Extremity Angiograms and Interventions

 Angiogram in Queens at Medex Diagnostic & Treatment Center gives you fast, same-day answers and treatment for clogged heart or leg arteries.
 Medex DTC board-certified interventional radiologists guide a tiny catheter through the wrist or groin, capture crystal-clear images, and—when needed—perform balloon angioplasty or stent placement on the spot, so you avoid a separate hospital visit and head home in just a few hours with on-site imaging, labs, and insurance coordination all under one Forest Hills roof.
 Schedule an appointment today!